day8/re-frame/docs/SubscriptionsCleanup.md

      (-> db :top :b)))
 ```

-Lot's of them the same, over and over.
+Lot's of them, the same.

-Now, you are a person who thinks abstractly, and that repetition will feel uncomfortable.
+Now, you think and design abstractly for a living, and that repetition will feel uncomfortable.
 It will
 call to you like a Siren: "refaaaaactoooor meeeee".
+"Maaaake it DRY".
-So here's my tip:  you will have to actively resist the urge to "refactor" out this common pattern.
+So here's my tip:  actively resist the Siren's urge.
 The repetition is fine.
 It is serving a purpose.
-It is deliberate.
-Take a deep breath.
+Take a deep breath and move on.

-The very WORST thing you can do is to flex your magnificent abstraction muscles and create something like this:
+The very WORST thing you can do is to flex your magnificent abstraction muscles
+and create something like this:
 ```clj
 (reg-sub
    :extract-any-path